Disposal and its effect on your concession

 But you will not dispose if you transfer an interest in your home to your spouse by way of gift and that transaction is assessed as exempt.

-If you have claimed the concession and no longer meet the eligibility requirements because you have disposed, you must notify us within 28 days by completing a notice for reassessment (Form D2.4).
+If you have claimed the concession and no longer meet the eligibility requirements, you must notify us within 28 days by completing a notice for reassessment (Form D2.4).
 You might not lose the concession if you can’t occupy the home because of an intervening event, but you still need to notify us.
 You can either:

 After a reassessment, you may have to pay more transfer duty.
 You may also have to pay unpaid tax interest and penalty tax, depending on your circumstances.
 This will be explained on your reassessment notice if you receive one.